textileio/go-buckets/README.md

 Use "buck [command] --help" for more information about a command.
 ```

-A Textile bucket functions a bit like an S3 bucket.
+A bucket functions a bit like an S3 bucket.
 It's a virtual filesystem where you can push, pull, list, and cat files.
 You can share them via web links or render the whole thing as a website or web app.
 They also function a bit like a Git repository.
 The point of entry is from a folder on your local machine that is synced to a _remote_.

 To get started, initialize a new bucket.